ssc-sp/datahub-docs/AdminGuide/Demo-Script-Aug23.md

 ## Use Cases

 What we want to communicate with use cases:
+- Experiments that scientists have been doing in the PoC
 - Breath of application types and scientific domains supported by Databricks
 - Demonstrate DataHub infrastructure for Scientific applications
 - Collaborative features that would not be possible otherwise